U.S. News Rankings

 The Veterans Affairs Office assists veterans, guardsmen, and reservists in taking full advantage of the educational benefits available to them through the Montgomery GI Bill (MGIB) and other programs.
 Students are assisted in making the transition from active military duty to CCSU and from CCSU to active military duty.
 A Veteran's Drop-In Center is available for student use.

 CCSU's educational excellence has been nationally honored.
-The Carnegie Foundation for the Advancement of Teaching recently recognized CCSU's many community outreach activities by selecting the University as Community Engagement Institution.
-The Association of American Colleges & Universities chose CCSU as a Leadership Institution.
-And the Princeton Review selected CCSU as one of The Best Northeastern Colleges and as one of America's Best Value Colleges.
-CCSU is also featured in the 2012 Edition of Princeton Review's "Guide to Green Colleges" as one of the nation's most eco-friendly campuses.
+The Carnegie Foundation for the Advancement of Teaching recently recognized CCSU's many community outreach activities by selecting the University as a Community Engagement Institution.
+The Princeton Review selected CCSU as one of The Best Northeastern Colleges and as one of America's Best Value Colleges.
+CCSU is also featured in the Princeton Review's "Guide to Green Colleges" as one of the nation's most eco-friendly campuses.

 CCSU serves approximately 12,500 students: 10,000 undergraduate and 2,500 graduate students.